MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 #### Reliability improvements

-- Fixed an issue where the app could be unresponsive after the user user cancels joining an event via a deep link.
-(17774)

 - Fixed an issue where the app could fail to join an event via a deep link.
 (18014)

 - Fixed an issue where users could join an event before its start time via a deep link.
 (18014)